Design Process

 I begin by understanding the following:

-• Your goals: what you want to achieve with your product
+• Users' goals: Who the users are and what they want to achieve with the product.

-• Your users’ goals: what your users want to achieve with the product
+• Business goals: what you want to achieve with the product

-• Features you want to implement and how they are relevant to the goals
+• Features to be implemented and how they are relevant to the users' goals

-I’ll go through any information that can help me understand the users, their requirement and their behavior such as, survey results, customer feedback, app/site analytics reports, user testing videos, etc.
+I go through any information that could help me understand the users, their requirement and their behavior such as, survey results, customer feedback, app/site analytics reports, user testing videos, etc. I try out the product built so far.

 2